 What size ball does each division use?

-There are tournaments at both the local & state level at the end of the Fall season only.
+There are ESSL tournaments at the local level for U8-U14 divisions at the end of the Fall season only.

 Fall 2023 ESSL dates are October 14-15 (Boys) and October 21-22 (Girls) @ Oregon Rec Center.